Police Blotter: April 14, 2021

 FELONY ARRESTS

-Zachariah D. Johnson, 39, of Sterling, Colo., was arrested by the California Highway Patrol at 4:15 a.m.
-April 6 on northbound Interstate 5 north of State Route 20 on suspicion of inflicting corporal injury on a spouse or cohabitant and driving under the influence of drugs or alcohol with a blood alcohol level of .08 percent or higher.
-He was booked into the Colusa County Jail.

-Shonna L. Macias, 43, of the 1100 block of Jay Street, Colusa, was arrested by the Colusa Police Department at 2:55 p.m.
-April 6 in the 1100 block of Jay Street in Colusa on suspicion of criminal threats, assault with a deadly weapon other than a firearm likely to cause great bodily injury, causing harm or death to an elder or adult dependent and vandalism.
-She was booked into the Colusa County Jail.
+Michael Spencer, 47, of the 1000 block of El Dorado Lane, Yuba City, was arrested by the Yuba City Police Department at 9:41 p.m.
+April 12 in the 1900 block of Pheasant Drive on suspicion of burglary.
+He was booked into Sutter County Jail.

-Andre D. Greer, 29, of the 100 block of Locust Street, Arbuckle, was arrested by the Colusa County Sheriff’s Office at 3:41 a.m.
-April 12 in the 100 block of Locust Street in Arbuckle on suspicion of elder or dependent adult abuse or death.
-He was booked into the Colusa County Jail.
+Nicholas Tolleson, 39, of the 6500 block of Hammonton Road, Marysville, was arrested by the Yuba County Sheriff’s Office at 9:36 p.m.
+April 12 at his residence on suspicion of inflicting corporal injury and threatening to commit a crime.
+He was booked into Yuba County Jail.

-Sukhwant K. Johal, 36, of the 1000 block of Evans Reimer Road, Gridley, was arrested by the Colusa County Sheriff’s Office at 12:54 a.m.
-April 10 on State Route 45 at Maxwell Road on suspicion of violation of probation, possession of a controlled substance and three outstanding warrants.
-He was booked into the Colusa County Jail.
+Jeremy Basi, 19, of the 1600 block of Royo Ranchero Drive, Yuba City, was arrested by the California Highway Patrol at 1:34 a.m.
+April 12 at Highway 99 and Highway 20.
+He was booked into Sutter County Jail.